The Ultimate Guide on Where to Stay in Singapore

 The Singapore River has been the centre of trade since modern Singapore was founded in 1819.
 The riverside streets were lined with warehouses and small riverboats would ferry goods from the large ships in the harbour to be stored in these warehouses.

-Today, the warehouses still exist but they’ve been painted all kinds of bright colours and they’re a major entertainment hub hosting some of the cities nightlife hotspots.
+Today, the warehouses still exist but they’ve been painted all kinds of bright colours.
+They’re now a major entertainment hub hosting some of the city’s best nightlife hotspots.
+This makes Clarke Quay where to stay in Singapore if you’re looking for nightlife.

-This area is a favourite for Instagrammers with its delightful riverside setting and picturesque buildings.
-Basing yourself here is a great central location, within walking distance of a lot of the main attractions.
+This area is a favourite amongst Instagrammers with its delightful riverside setting and picturesque colourful buildings.
+Clarke Quay is one of the best neighbourhoods to stay in Singapore.
+It’s a great central location, within walking distance of a lot of the main attractions.

-You’re also very close to Marina Bay but not paying the premium to stay there!
+You’re also close to Marina Bay but not paying the premium to stay there.

 Marina Bay has undergone a massive transformation and is the leader in the fast-paced development of Singapore.
-It’s the height of modernity and houses some of the cities most distinguished architectural treasures.
+It’s the height of modernity and houses some of the city’s most distinguished architectural treasures.

 This integrated resort boasts luxury accommodation across three imposing towers that have what looks like a boat balancing across the top.
 This is the crown jewel of the resort; a rooftop pool offering sweeping views across the city!